 In recognition that regular attendance promotes higher staff morale, fair workload allocation and increased quality of care to our patients, it is the objective of the Sault Area Hospital to promote and support employees in attending work on a regular basis.

 The Attendance Improvement Program provides for a mutual awareness between managers and employees regarding the impact of absenteeism.
 Sault Area Hospital is committed to a fair and consistent approach in attendance management.

-Flu Clinics in the months of October, November and December we offer in-house influenza clinics and walkabouts
+- Flu Clinics: in the months of October, November and December we offer in-house influenza clinics, walkabouts and OHS office appointments

-Surveillance Programs: Needle sticks, Body Substance Exposures, Hazardous Drug Exposures, Febrile Respiratory Disease
+- Surveillance Programs: Bloodborne Pathogens Exposures, Hazardous Drug Exposures, Communicable Disease surveillance